The Church: Capitalism or Community

 The American Church faces many unique challenges.

-Despite trillions of dollars in debt, people keep saying America is one of the richest countries in the world (even though most people saying that are politicians hoping to ge (re)elected).
+Despite trillions of dollars in debt, people keep saying America is one of the richest countries in the world (even though most people saying that are politicians hoping to get (re)elected).
 With our wealth comes our freedom.
 The freedom the speak, worship, pray, shoot innocent animals, and enjoy life.
-Which also means we are sports crazy, competition-loving, in-your-face, capitalist.
+Which also means we are sports crazy, competition-loving, in-your-face, capitalists.

 Ah yes, the land of competi– I mean, opportunity.
 A “christian nation,” we all call it… despite the very unchristian ideals of pure competition.
 But I digress.

-Even more, what if churches worked together with that “grace surplus” continually, to serve their neighborhoods, beyond the special holidays?
+Even more, what if churches worked together with that “grace surplus” continually, to serve their neighborhoods, beyond the special holidays and one-time events?
 What would happen?
 What could happen?

 I suppose talks of “profit ceilings” are silly here in America.
 Who does that?
-Not me, not business I work for, and certainly not the average American church.
-It’s ludicrous to even consider.
+Not me, not the business I work for, and certainly not the average American church.
+It feels ludicrous to even consider.
 It’s so upside-down, so counter-cultural, so opposite of the way this country does things.
-When it comes down to it, there’s no way American churches would choose community over capitalism, cohesiveness over competition.
-They wouldn’t wouldn’t sacrifice church growth for church serving… would they?
+When it comes down to it, in the backrooms of church leaders and deacons meetings, it feels darn near impossible that an American church would choose community over capitalism, and cohesiveness over competition.
+It seems church offices would never sacrifice church growth for church serving… would they?

-As a result, the perception of God’s people suffer, as church culture creates a room people are too afraid to be themselves in – an untrusted culture, full of hypocrisy and lies.
+As a result, the perception of God’s people suffer, as church culture creates a room people are too afraid to be themselves in — an untrusted culture, lacking true authenticity, filled with hypocrisy and lies.

 I hate admitting that America’s churches fall abysmally short as the answer to people’s need to escape the rat race of the world.
-The church does not seem to be the answer it should be to the question asking why are feel compelled to compete in everything.
+Most of today’s churches do not seem to be the answer it should be to the question asking why folks feel so compelled to compete in everything.
 Before long, seekers end up finding out that, behind the scenes, churches are running the same rat race they are.
 They find the church playing the same game as corporations, organizations and businesses.
 While McDonald’s is trying to steal Wendy’s customers, this church is trying to steal that church’s members.
 While AMC is offering better seats and a better show experience than Cinemark, churches are one-upping each other’s programs, trying to be the coolest, or most hip, or whatever.

 The body of Christ was never meant to compete against itself.
 Has your toe ever competed with your fingers, your arms with your eyes?
 Absolutely not.
 That’d be absurd.
 In the body, each limb, organ, and philange functions independently, yet cohesively, as the head directs.